chenmingxiang110/avatar-generator/README.md

 # avatar-generator
-Generate different types of random avatars with GAN.
+Generate different types of random avatars with deep learning.